Small Dog

 Small dogs eat less — you see it in every bowl.
 So each bite has to carry more.

-Energy, digestion, skin, and calm — not split across products.
-Built in from the start.
+Energy, digestion, skin, calm — all in one bowl.
+Not split across products.

 Small dog sitting in front of a bowl of food with TENDS packaging visible in the background